thatyang/ctci/README.md

-Python solutions for Crack the Coding Interview
+Python solutions for Cracking the Coding Interview
 @thatyang